googlearchive/angularfire-seed/README.md

 ## Contact

+More information on AngularFire: http://angularfire.com More information on Firebase: http://firebase.com
-For more information on AngularJS please check out http://angularjs.org/
+More information on AngularJS: http://angularjs.org/